-- Parents/carers of a reception age child can either arrange for their child to attend part-time until they reach compulsory school age or, - defer the date their child is admitted to school until later on in the Reception year.
-The latest the child can start school will be at the beginning of the summer term 2019.
+Defer the date their child is admitted to school until later on in the Reception year.
+The latest the child can start school will be at the beginning of the summer term 2024.

 Applications must be submitted as normal and once a place has been allocated parents/carers need to discuss deferred entry or part time attendance with the Principal.